sgreben/flbs/README.md

 Suffix-sharing representation and implementation of set operations for sets of fixed-length bytestrings.

-Written mostly as a Java / JEE exercise.
+Written mostly as a Java exercise.